davestj/aws_lambdas/get_aws_marketplace_amis/README.md

-Sure!
-Here's a template for the README.md file for your AWS Lambda project "get_aws_marketplace_amis":

 # AWS Lambda Project: get_aws_marketplace_amis

 This project contains AWS Lambda functions written in Python to retrieve and list AWS Marketplace AMIs.